liferay/liferay-docs/discover/deployment/articles/04-backing-up-liferay/02-liferay-enterprise-search/01-backing-up-elasticsearch.markdown

         }
     ]}

-There's lots of useful information here, including which indices were included in the snapshot.
+There's lots of useful information here, including which indexes were included in the snapshot.

 If you want to get rid of a snapshot, use the `DELETE` command.